konos93/multimedia_files_merger/README.md

-# mp3_merger
+# multimedia_files_merger
-merge multiple mp3 using python and ffmpeg
+merge multiple multimedia_files using python and ffmpeg , the multimedia_files should be the same file

 Why i build that ?
-because for an audio book with 20 parts of 20 mb with 1 hour each one audacity to load , merge and export needs 40 min for my old laptop with this stuff here needs 1 min ffmpeg is cool
+because for an audio book or video with 20 parts of 20 mb with 1 hour each one audacity to load , merge and export needs 40 min for my old laptop with this stuff here needs 1 min ffmpeg is cool